RagnarokResearchLab/ragnarokresearchlab.github.io/docs/rendering/scene-lighting.md

 Lightmap textures affect only the terrain ([ground mesh](/rendering/ground-mesh)) directly.
 Scene decorations may be lit separately (see [Object Lighting](#object-lighting)).

-Said alpha channel encodes the [ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion) percentage, while the RGB channel encodes the light contribution of the [dynamic light sources](#dynamic-lights) that were used to bake the lightmap texture.
+The alpha channel encodes an [ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion) percentage, while the RGB channel encodes the light contribution of the [dynamic light sources](#dynamic-lights) that were used to bake the lightmap texture.
 Colors lose even more precision due to the alpha channel:

 ![posterized-lightmaps-closeup.png](posterized-lightmaps-closeup.png)